 Preparing Yourself For The Possibility Of Prison

 No matter how serious the offense, no one is beyond recovery.
-In a genuinely compassionate society, no one’s life is disposable, even those of us that have caused harm.
+In a genuinely compassionate society, no one’s life is disposable, even those of us who have caused harm.

 How To Prepare Your Family